jay-bajaj/Fake-News-Detection/README.md

 call this obtained_outpout.
 Finally, the input source for the next convolution should be equal to the above obtained_output.
 4. Attention.py
-Non-evaluative : __init__() of both the MultiheadAttention and PositionFeedForward classes Following are the definitions of the functions you need to implement for evaluation:
+ __init__() of both the MultiheadAttention and PositionFeedForward classes Following are the definitions of the functions:
 I. PositionFeedForward.get_layers(self, hid_dim, feedForward_dim)
 Returns [conv1, conv2]. conv1 is a torch.nn.Conv1d object with input channels equal to
 hidden dimensions, output channels equal to feed_forward_dimension, kernel size as 3, and